divyaravada/sandwitch-shop/README.md

 using IDs links, hyperlinks

-yes, it is fun to create basic HTMl webpage
+yes, it is fun to create basic HTMl webpage (Link :  https://divyaravada.github.io/sandwitch-shop/)